Case Management Society of America Professional Statement Against Social Injustice and Intolerance (revised)

-CMSA makes the following pledges for direct engagement and demonstration of support.
+CMSA makes the following pledges for direct engagement and demonstration of support, committing to:

-- Providing financial contributions to organizations which strive for fair and equal justice, received from voluntary contributions of our CMSA members
+- Provide financial contributions to organizations which strive for fair and equal justice, received from voluntary contributions of our CMSA members

-- Supporting public policies that address the prevention of violence and aggression on the human body, soul, mind and spirit
+- Support public policies that address the prevention of violence and aggression on the human body, soul, mind and spirit

-- Funding research aimed at healthcare disparities resulting from race, societal inequities or socioeconomic status
+- Fund research aimed at healthcare disparities resulting from race, societal inequities or socioeconomic status

-- Building tenets that position case managers at the forefront of reforming the healthcare system to deliver equitable and quality care for all persons
+- Build tenets that position case managers at the forefront of reforming the healthcare system to deliver equitable and quality care for all persons